 These snakes are quite shy and usually keep to themselves.
 Although you may find one in your garden or near your home, the bandy bandy is unlikely to venture too far away from its natural habitat and hunting grounds.

 The bandy bandy snake is venomous, but weakly so.
-Bites usually have localized symptoms around the affected area.
+Bites usually have localised symptoms around the affected area.
 However, they are considered harmless due to their small mouths and relatively unaggressive disposition.

 When threatened, the bandy bandy will lift parts of their body off the ground, holding it in loop shapes to deter predators.